directus/directus/docs/guides/sdk/getting-started.md

 ---
 contributors: Esther Agbaje
-description: Learn how to use the new Directus JavaScript SDK to access your data.
+description: Learn how to use the Directus JavaScript SDK to work with your data and files.
 ---

 # Getting Started with the JavaScript SDK